pungkula1337anka/ha-addons/duck-TV/DOCS.md

 The difflib module is used to maximize your search potential and to create an __lightning fast__ "fuzzywuzzy" alike search effect, which can be clearvly used<br> especially when spaking in a language other than your Assist pipeline defaults. <br>
 This allows for (most likely) calling an artists name or song title thats not in your native language. <br>
-Even if the STT generates the wrong word, the python script will still _(try to)_ point you to the right directory path.<br>
+Even if the STT generates the wrong word, the addon will still _(try to)_ point you to the right directory path.<br>
 A correction function is also implemented as fallback to ensure as high success rate as possible for your voice commands. <br>
 All search results are stored in temporary .m3u files when being sent to your media player to simplify the playback process as much as possible. <br><br>
-The python comes with custom sentence, combined these has every possible command you could ever think off,  to control your TV's or Media boxes. <br>
+The addon comes with custom sentences, combined these has every possible command you could ever think off,  to control your Android TV's or Media boxes. <br>
 <br>
+Due to Chromecast limitations a https domain is required to be able to stream. <br>
+duck-TV provides a [Caddy]() Reverse Proxy on your /media directory. <br>
+DuckDNS is used to dinamically update your IP adress. <br>
 <br>

 _Example usage:_